|

 strict Rules of Conduct for fairness in trade: One,

+artifacts.
 If the original broken surfaces on any tested point by an

 independent laboratory prove these pieces to be historic, then